simdjson/simdjson/doc/ondemand.md

 * **Extracting Values:** You can cast a JSON element to a native type:
   `double(element)` or `double x = json_element`.
 This works for double, uint64_t, int64_t, bool,
-  ondemand::object and ondemand::array.
+  object and array.
 At this point, the number, string or boolean will be parsed, or the initial `[` or `{` will be verified.
 An exception is thrown if the cast is not possible.

   > IMPORTANT NOTE: values can only be parsed once.
 Since documents are *iterators*, once you have